kahgeh/caddy-fly-replay/README.md

 # Caddy Fly-Replay Module

-A Caddy module that implements Fly.io's replay pattern for intelligent request routing with caching support.
+A Caddy module that implements Fly.io's replay pattern for request routing with caching support for local development scenario.

 95% written by claude code.